- MA Professional Practice in Higher Education; PG Dip Professional Practice in Higher Education; PG Cert Professional Practice in Higher Education.

 - Practical learning activities and assessment tasks can be tailored to reflect the needs of your work environment.

 The Professional Practice in Higher Education (PPHE) programme will help you, as a staff member or research student, to meet the key challenges of working in the rapidly changing world of higher education.

 These challenges – of teaching, supporting student learning, employability, sustainability, new technologies, team management, enterprise, quality assurance and external accountability – range across the whole business of higher education, and can rarely be addressed in isolation.
 They raise many questions about how best to enhance teaching and research within particular contexts, and about how managers and administrators can improve the effectiveness and efficiency of current practices, not least in terms of addressing students' needs and aspirations, enriching their learning experiences, and raising the enduring value of their learning outcomes.

 What you'll learn

-The programme is based upon a credit system; you’ll select modules and patterns of study to suit your needs and interests.
-All modules are credit rated and lead to the following qualifications:
+The programme is based on a credit system; you’ll select modules and patterns of study to suit your needs and interests.
+All modules are credit rated, and lead to the following qualifications: